Omisore76/aws_vpc_test_env/README.md

 - Additionally, Terraform is highly extensible, so if you need to add new functionality or customize existing functionality, you can do so easily.

 - Finally, Terraform is an open source project with a strong community

+## Prerequisite

+There are a few things you need before you can use this repo:

+1) An AWS account with admin priviledges.
+You can learn how to create an AWS account [HERE] (https://docs.aws.amazon.com/polly/latest/dg/setting-up.html).

+2) AWS CLI set up on a local machine.
+You can learn how to set up AWS CLI [HERE] (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+3) A good understanding of cloud fundamentals and some experience creating services in a public cloud, AWS in this case.

+4) Terraform installed on a local machine.
+You can learn how to install Terraform [HERE] (https://learn.hashicorp.com/tutorials/terraform/install-cli).